WakiMak/trentent.github.io-forked/_posts/2018-01-15-meltdown-performance-impact-evaluation-citrix-xenapp-6-5.md

   </p>
 </div>

-We have servers with hundreds of users utilizing a workflow like this where they are using just a fraction of a percent of CPU resources. Â Taskmanager and the like will not catch these values and round <span style="text-decoration: underline;"><strong>*down*</strong></span>. Â If you have 100 users using a process that consumes 0.4% CPU then our inaccuracy is in the 40% scale! Â So relying on the VM metrics of ControlUp or Windows itself is not helpful. Â Unfortunately, this destroys my ability to capture information within the VM, requiring us to solely rely on the information within VMWare. Â To be clear, I doÂ _**NOT**_ believe Windows 2012 R2 and greater OS&#8217;s have this discrepancy (although I have not tested) so this issue manifests itself pretty viciously in the XenApp 6.5 -era servers. Â Essentially, if Meltdown is increasing CPU times on processes by a fraction of a percent then Windows will report as if everything is ok and you will probably not actually notice or think there is an issue!
+We have servers with hundreds of users utilizing a workflow like this where they are using just a fraction of a percent of CPU resources. Â Taskmanager and the like will not catch these values and round <span style="text-decoration: underline;"><strong>*down*</strong></span>. Â If you have 100 users using a process that consumes 0.4% CPU then our inaccuracy is in the 40% scale! Â So relying on the VM metrics of ControlUp or Windows itself is not helpful. Â Unfortunately, this destroys my ability to capture information within the VM, requiring us to solely rely on the information within VMWare. Â To be clear, I doÂ _**NOT**_ believe Windows 2012 R2 and greater OS's have this discrepancy (although I have not tested) so this issue manifests itself pretty viciously in the & 6.5 -era servers. Â Essentially, if Meltdown is increasing CPU times on processes by a fraction of a percent then Windows will report as if everything is ok and you will probably not actually notice or think there is an issue!

-In order to try and determine if this impact is detectable I have two servers with the same base image, with one having the mitigation installed and other did not. Â I used process explorer and &#8220;saved&#8221; the process list over the course of a few hours. Â I ensured the servers had a similar amount of users using a specific application that only presented a specific workload so everything was as similar as possible. Â In addition, I looked at processes that aren&#8217;t configurable (or since the servers have the same base image they are configured identically). Â Here were my results:
+In order to try and determine if this impact is detectable I have two servers with the same base image, with one having the mitigation installed and other did not. Â I used process explorer and "saved" the process list over the course of a few hours. Â I ensured the servers had a similar amount of users using a specific application that only presented a specific workload so everything was as similar as possible. Â In addition, I looked at processes that aren't configurable (or since the servers have the same base image they are configured identically). Â Here were my results:

 [<img class="aligncenter wp-image-2658 size-full" src="http://theorypc.ca/wp-content/uploads/2018/01/winlogon.png" alt="" width="901" height="630" srcset="http://theorypc.ca/wp-content/uploads/2018/01/winlogon.png 901w, http://theorypc.ca/wp-content/uploads/2018/01/winlogon-300x210.png 300w, http://theorypc.ca/wp-content/uploads/2018/01/winlogon-768x537.png 768w" sizes="(max-width: 901px) 100vw, 901px" />](http://theorypc.ca/wp-content/uploads/2018/01/winlogon.png)